awsdocs/amazon-pinpoint-developer-guide/doc-source/event-streams-data-app.md

 | language | The language that's associated with the device's locale\. |

 #### Platform<a name="event-streams-data-app-attributes-device-platform"></a>

+Includes information about the operating system on the endpoint's device\.

 | Attribute | Description |